dcoxCLS/SHOCDesktop/README.md

-# Hamtramck Historical Spatial Archaeology Project
+# SHOC Deep Mapping Project
-Historical GIS Web application for Hamtramck Michigan.
+Forked from the Historical GIS Web application for Hamtramck Michigan.